freebirdyeah/cryptonite-taskphase-shaan/Pondering_Paths.md

 ## The Root

-> Challenge Statement: In this level, we've added a program right in /, called pwn, that will give you the flag.
+> Challenge Statement: In this level, we've added a program right in `/`, called `pwn`, that will give you the flag.
 All you need to do for this level is to invoke this program!

 > You can invoke a program by providing its path on the command line.
-In this case, you'll be giving the exact path, starting from /, so the path would be /pwn.
+In this case, you'll be giving the exact path, starting from `/`, so the path would be `/pwn`.
 This style of path, one that starts with the root directory, is referred to as an "absolute path".

 > Start the challenge, launch a terminal, invoke the pwn program using its absolute path, and Capture that Flag!
 Good luck!